Rhabdomyolysis refers to a clinical syndrome characterised by skeletal muscle necrosis.

 The classic triad of myalgia, muscle weakness and dark urine is only seen in around 50% (much less common in children).

 Serum CK is the principle investigation for the diagnosis of rhabdomyolysis.

 Anyone at risk, or suspected of having, rhabdomyolysis should have a serum CK.
-This includes unexplained AKI, long period of immobilisation, crush injury, consistent electrolyte disturbances or muscle tenderness.
+This includes unexplained AKI, following a long period of immobilisation, crush injury, consistent electrolyte disturbances or muscle tenderness.

 CK is an important marker of skeletal muscle breakdown and used to define rhabdomyolysis.

 An elevation in CK > 5x the upper limit of normal is suggestive of rhabdomyolysis.
-However, the range of elevation is highly variable (1500 to >100,000 IU/L) and this usually depends on the extent of injury.
+However, the range of elevation is highly variable (1500 to > 100,000 IU/L) and this usually depends on the extent of the injury.

-There are different isoforms of CK (three cytosolic and two mitochondrial) but in rhabdomyolysis the rise in CK is almost entirely from the skeletal muscle isofrom (CK-MM).
-The rise in CK usually occurs within 12 hours after muscle injury and peaks within 24-72 hours.
+There are different isoforms of CK (three cytosolic and two mitochondrial) but in rhabdomyolysis, the rise in CK is almost entirely from the skeletal muscle isoform (CK-MM).
+The rise in CK usually occurs within 12 hours of the muscle injury and peaks within 24-72 hours.
 When the muscle injury has resolved, CK falls over 3-5 days.

-The key finding in the urine is identification of myoglobin, which causes it to change colour to the characteristic dark red/coca cola.
+The key finding in the urine is the identification of myoglobin, which causes it to change colour to the characteristic dark red/coca-cola.
 Myoglobin is rapidly excreted from the urine and therefore myoglobinuria may only be identified in 50% of patients.